Jared-Glenn/Camelot_The_Resistance/README.md

 ## Rules Overview
 The rules for Camelot follow the standard rules for "The Resistance" game, and is based on the game "Avalon."
 Importantly, though, this game has diverged significantly from the mechanics of either of these games, and so players will need to become accustomed to the new rules.

+## Round Overview

+1) **New Leader:** The Leader Token passes to the next player to the Leader's right (or the player named in the Game Start file, if this is the first round).
+2) **Pass the Scabbard:** The Scabbard is passed to another player of the wielder's choice (or by the choice of the Leader, if this is the first round).
+It may not be passed to the Leader or to the previous player to hold it.
+3) **Quest Proposal:** The Leader proposes a contingent of knights to go on the next quest.
+4) **Vote:** The group votes for or against the quest.
+If it fails, repeat steps 1 and 3.
+(If this occurs three times in a row, the Evil players gain 3 Victory Points.)
+5) **Bestow the Grail:** The Leader selects a player to carry the Grail.
+6) **The Quest:** The chosen players all provide their cards to the Leader and the cards is revealed.
+7) **Results:** The results of the quest are determined and applied.
+8) **Onwards:** Discussion and return to step 1.

+## Endgame Overview

+1) **Assassination:** Evil players reveal themselves and the Assassin determines a target to assassinate.
+Both the Assassin and chosen target reveal their roles, and both are removed from the rest of the game.
+2) **Wild Hunt:** The remaining players all discuss who they believe are Fae.
+Each remaining player then stands and points at two other players.
+All players count to three and then all Fae players lower their hands, revealing how many players correctly identified the Fae in the game.
+3) **Victory Points:** Victory Points are determined and compared, determining the winner(s) of the game.

 ## Role Information
 At the start of the game, run the program by inputting the names of each player.
 The game will randomly determine roles and assign them to the inputted names.
 Open the "Game" folder.
 Each player should privately open the file with his or her name on it and read it.
 Players are highly encouraged to take a picture of the document with their phone so they can access that information later, as needed.